Conjugate gradient method: Convergence theorem

 This limit shows a faster convergence rate compared to the iterative methods of Jacobi or Gauss–Seidel which scale as $\approx 1 - \frac{2}{\kappa(\mathbf{A})}$.

 No round-off error is assumed in the convergence theorem, but the convergence bound is commonly valid in practice as theoretically explained by Anne Greenbaum.

 Practical convergence

 If initialized randomly, the first stage of iterations is often the fastest, as the error is eliminated within the Krylov subspace that initially reflects a smaller effective condition number.
 The second stage of convergence is typically well defined by the theoretical convergence bound with $\sqrt{\kappa(\mathbf{A})}$, but may be super-linear, depending on a distribution of the spectrum of the matrix $A$ and the spectral distribution of the error.
 In the last stage, the smallest attainable accuracy is reached and the convergence stalls or the method may even start diverging.
-In typical scientific computing applications in double-precision floating-point format for matrices of large sizes, the conjugate gradient method uses a stopping criteria with a tolerance that terminates the iterations during the first or second stage.
+In typical scientific computing applications in double-precision floating-point format for matrices of large sizes, the conjugate gradient method uses a stopping criterion with a tolerance that terminates the iterations during the first or second stage.